Fire by friction using a bow drill

 able to get a fire going by making a bow drill using only what

-- you'll learn how to recognise and select those
+- find out how to recognise and select those

-use to string the bow in the absence of modern materials
+use to string the bow drill in the absence of modern materials

 to finish to minimise impact on the surroundings